 Like other cities in New York, Syracuse has a number of cancelled freeway and expressway corridors.
 The NY 5 freeway would have extended in both directions; on the west, it would have connected to the Auburn arterial system, and on the east, it would have bypassed Syracuse to end at I-81 at the southern city line, north of the US 11 interchange in Nedrow.
 There was also a plan for a freeway extending I-690 all the way to Chittenango; later, a smaller scale project for a four-lane facility to the NY 290/NY 257 intersection in Manilus Center was also evaluated.
 Additionally, John Glenn Boulevard would have been extended north to NY 481.
 West Street would have also extended east to I-81 as an arterial "inner loop".
 The image above is a map from an early 1970s transporation plan that Adam Froehlig found in the library at Syracuse University.

 The freeway and expressway system has evolved over the years, particularly around I-690 and I-81.
-Changes realated to I-81 are on the associated article; everything else is depicted here.
+Changes releated to the I-81 viaduct removal project are on the associated article; everything else is depicted here.
 The images below have been obtained from the U.S. Geological Survey (USGS) Eros Archive and Google Earth.

 Exit 39 of the Thruway originally connected with NY 48, which was truncated when I-690 was built.
 The exit was not moved at that time, with a traffic light between what is now exits 8 and 9 and other at-grade intersections nearby.
 The modern exit 39 opened in 1987, extending I-690 and brining this section up to freeway standards.
 The images above are from 1957 (top, USGS), 1981 (middle, USGS), and 2017 (bottom, Google).